wafer-bw/jittermon/README.md

 ```

 ## TODOs
-- use http transcoding as server for p2platency if in http mode?
-- use http client for p2p latency if in http mode?
 - decide how to split samplers
   - one package of base types? in main tie it all together with config?
   - split package per type?